Tom Pope: Port Vale

-Pope was dropped from the starting line-up on 22 October 2013, ending a run of 66 consecutive league starts for the club, but marked his appearance from the bench in the following game with a goal to take Vale to within two points of the League One play-offs by the end of the month.
-He continued to hold down a first team starting place, and on 6 December he scored his fiftieth goal for Port Vale during a 4–1 FA Cup win over Salisbury City.
+Pope was dropped from the starting line-up on 22 October 2013, ending a run of 66 consecutive league starts for the club, but marked his appearance from the bench in the following game to take Vale to within two points of the League One play-offs by the end of the month.
+He continued to hold down a first-team starting place, and on 6 December he scored his fiftieth goal for Port Vale during a 4–1 FA Cup win over Salisbury City.
 He ended the 2013–14 campaign as the club's top-scorer with 16 goals in 51 appearances.
-The club secured a ninth-place finish in League One and Pope became the first player in the club's history to win the club's Player of the Year award in successive years.
+The club secured a ninth-place finish in League One, and Pope became the first player in the club's history to win the club's Player of the Year award in successive years.

-He opened the 2014–15 campaign by scoring in each of the first four games of the season.
-After Rob Page took over as caretaker-manager in September, Pope said that he was happy to act as a "battering ram" to help create chances for new signing Jordan Slew.
+He opened the 2014–15 campaign by scoring in each of the season's first four games.
+After Rob Page took over as caretaker manager in September, Pope said that he was happy to act as a "battering ram" to help create chances for new signing Jordan Slew.
 The following month Pope was named as a transfer target by Barnsley manager Danny Wilson, and an unnamed Championship club also had a formal approach to Port Vale turned down.
 Vale chairman Norman Smurthwaite told him that a new contract offer in the summer would mean a 50% reduction in his wages, despite other clubs indicating they would pay him almost double his current wage.
 In late October he picked up a knee injury and was ruled out of action for three months after undergoing surgery.
-He managed to finish as the club's top-scorer for the third successive season despite admitting that he was not fully fit at any point following his recovery from injury.
+He managed to finish as the club's top-scorer for the third-successive season despite admitting that he was not fully fit at any point following his recovery from injury.